run-llama/llama_index/docs/getting_started/starter_example.md

 print(response)
 ```

+This creates an engine for Q&A over your index and asks a simple question.
 You should get back a response similar to the following: `The author wrote short stories and tried to program on an IBM 1401.`

-### Viewing Queries and Events Using Logging
+## Viewing Queries and Events Using Logging

-In a Jupyter notebook, you can view info and/or debugging logging using the following snippet:
+Want to see what's happening under the hood?
+Let's add some logging.
+Add these lines to the top of `starter.py`:

 ```python
 import logging